 NUISANCE: Any condition or hazard, or the source thereof, deleterious or detrimental to the health, safety, or welfare of the Occupants of a Residential Area.

-NUISANCE ODOR: Any offensive odors created by the accumulation, collection, disposal, management, mismanagement, or storage of solid waste.
+NUISANCE ODOR: Any offensive odors created by the accumulation, collection, disposal, management, mismanagement, or storage of gaseous, liquid, or solid waste.

-OCCUPANT: Any Person living, sleeping, cooking, or eating in or having possession of a dwelling, dwelling unit, or a Rooming Unit.
+OCCUPANT: Any Person living, sleeping, cooking, or eating in or having possession of a Unit, or a Rooming Unit.

 OWNER: Any person who, alone, jointly, or severally with others:

-has legal title to any premises, dwelling, dwelling unit, Rooming House, or Rooming Unit, with or without accompanying actual possession thereof;
+has legal title to any premises, Unit, Rooming House, or Rooming Unit, with or without accompanying actual possession thereof;

-has care, charge, or control of any premises, dwelling, dwelling Unit, Rooming House, or Rooming Unit, as owner, agent of the owner, or other person;
+has care, charge, or control of any premises, Unit, Rooming House, or Rooming Unit, as owner, agent of the owner, or other person;

 is executor, administrator, trustee, or guardian of the estate of the owner;